rootstrap/rails_api_base/docs/ci.md

   # The above cron does not run.
 Replace with the wanted periodicity.
 ```
 ## Coverage
-When splitting tests in different nodes each one reports only coverate of a part of the code files are testing.
+When splitting tests in different nodes, each report covers only a part of the code files being tested.
 For this reason a job in the CI is added to sums coverages from all nodes to be uses by SimpleCov.
 This job will be executed after all nodes have finished and will send the final report to CodeClimate.

 For the case of CPU cores we do not need to add extra configuration since the report of each node contains the info of all the cores that have been splited.